A SURVEY OF OPTIONS AND STRATEGIES

 JUST IN CASE vs JUST IN TIME

-Battery cases are useful in order to protect against accidental shorting of the power terminals, and also, give a convenient means of distinguishing between charged and discharged batteries.
+Battery cases are useful in order to protect against accidental shorting of the power terminals, and give a convenient means of distinguishing between charged and discharged batteries.
+Also, in accordance with IATA regulations, pouches or cases are necessary if spare batteries are to be carried (in carry-on baggage only) while traveling by air-transport.
 New NP-W126S batteries, when purchased as an accessory, are supplied with a plastic soft pouch.

 However, if you would like a hard case, those designed to fit the Nikon EN-EL9 battery, are suitable (although slightly longer than necessary).
 You can cut some dense (non-conductive) foam plastic to fill the extra length, and stop the battery from rattling in the case.
 The internal dimensions of any suitable battery case, need to be at least 47.5 x 36.5 x 16 mm.